-- 5.1.
-Keeping in mind that the platform's success depends on Member countries' use of the platform and their willingness and capacity to upload/update baseline information in a timely manner, the Committee is invited to provide comments and feedback on the utility of the platform, in particular: - a.
-Do Member countries confirm the value of exchanging information on their national food control systems? - b.
+5.1 The platform's success depends on Member countries' use of the platform and their willingness and capacity to upload/update baseline information in a timely manner.
+The Committee is therefore invited to provide comments and feedback on the utility of the platform, in particular:

+- a.
+Do Member countries confirm the value of exchanging information on their national food control system? - b.
 If yes, is the online platform considered fit for purpose? - c.
-What are the reasons preventing (half of the) Member countries from submitting information? - d.
+What are the issues preventing almost half of the Member countries from submitting information? - d.
 For those Member countries that have submitted a draft, what are the reasons preventing them from making the information public (by proceeding to "publish" the information)? - e.
 What could be improved and how? - f.
 How can FAO, WHO and the Regional Coordinator support Member countries to upload and utilize information on the online platform? - g.
-What additional questions on aspects of food control systems may be included, if further developed?
+What additional questions on aspects of food control systems may be included, if the platform is further developed?